SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

       centroiding algorithm.
 If the centroiding algorithm fails, header data will be used instead.
 The default for science data is not to shift-and-add ('No shift').

+   -  *Skip rotation*: If set, the sky angle rotation correction is not applied to both the image and the WCS coordinate system.

 -  **Register Images**